junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Cass nods, "Yes, it appears so."

 "And you are, what, just gonna walk straight into it?"
-Dean's eyes are probably literally glaring now, "Like a man walking into a Black Death plague town?"
+Dean's eyes are practically literally glaring now, "Like a man walking into a Black Death plague town?"

 Cass stares at him, voice starting to get harsh, "Yes!
-I'm not a man, and I have to know more.
+I am not a man, and I have to know more.
 Angels are dying, I can't just sit here doing nothing!"

 "Well, you can't help if you're dead or sick too."
 Dean points out, then adds half-jokingly, "Besides, who cares if a few flying monkeys died, not like they're so friendly or helpful in the past.
 Hell, personally I still think there are too many of them around, might as well..."

 "Dean."
 Sam warns quietly, and Dean shuts up just in time.

-Cass shakes off Dean's hands from his shoulder and stands up, his eyes are furious now, and maybe also a little something like hurt.
+Cass shakes off Dean's hands from his shoulder and stands up quickly, steps away from him, his eyes are furious now, and maybe also a little something like hurt.
 Dean can't say he didn't flinch.
 It reminds him so much of the very first time seeing Castiel in that barn.
 Even without his wings, Cass can sometimes still be very intimidating, terrifying even.

 "Sorry, didn't mean to..."
 Dean starts but gets cut off.